Sgail7/Replicator-Revival-Project/Klipper/README.md

 **This section is only relevant for the Replicator 1 Dual and Replicator 2X!**

-**Note: To run this gcode, you will need to be using the Center Origin Configuration file for your printer!
-Once you have obtained your nozzle offset, you may switch back to the Front Left Corner Origin Configuration file and transfer the values that you found to that configuration file.**
+**Note: This gcode is written for a printer with a center origin!
+It will not work if you are using anything other than a center origin configuration file!
+Once you have obtained your nozzle offset, you may switch back to a configuration file with a different origin and translate the values that you found to the coordinates of that configuration file.**

 This fine piece of gcode was adapted from the [nozzle alignment script](https://github.com/makerbot/ReplicatorG/blob/master/machines/replicator2/onboard/nozzleCalibration.gcode) found in the ReplicatorG source code.
 It preforms the exact same alignment process as the original Makerbot firmware did and is by far the easiest way to calibrate the x and y nozzle offset of these printers.